Workshop | Suicidal Thoughts

 All Our Workshops for Education

-- Are provided from €49 per participant.
-This includes VAT, customization, travel expenses, hand-out materials, post-course materials, official certificates, and lifelong aftercare for all participants.
+- Available starting at €49 per participant.
+This includes VAT, customization, travel expenses, distribution materials, follow-up course materials, official certificates, and lifelong aftercare for all participants.

-- They are held at your desired location and time.
+- Will be provided at your desired location and time.

-- Lasts 3 hours, but can be shortened or extended by mutual agreement.
+- In principle last 3 hours, but can be shortened or extended in consultation.

 - Are tailored to your school and tailored to the participants.

-- Are followed up after 3 hours with a personalized and uniquely numbered certificate as a guarantee of lifelong follow-up.
+- Are followed up after 3 hours with a personalized and uniquely numbered certificate as a guarantee for lifelong aftercare.

-- Are delivered by real teachers with extensive experience of their own in front of the classroom, both in PO, VO, and MBO.
+- Are provided by real teachers with extensive experience in front of the class, in primary, secondary and vocational education.

 Price and shipping costs are indicative.
 Please click on the buy button to see the exact price.